Transipedia/dekupl-run/README.md

 - if new samples are added to the config.json, make sure to remove the `metadata` folder in order to force SnakeMake to re-make all targets that depends on this file
 - Snakemake uses Rscript, not R. If a R module is not installed, type `which Rscript` and `which R` and make sure they point to the same installation of R.
 - For OSX support you need to install the coreutils package with HomeBrew `brew install coreutils`.
 This package provide Linux versions of famus Unix command like "sort", "join", etc.

-## TODO

-- When DE-kupl is launched print all options values as they can come from differents places as well as default values
-- Add integration test case with travis-ci for most scenarios (Ttest, DESEQ2, single-end)
-- Create a dekupl binary with two commands :
-  - `dekupl build_index {genome}`:
-    This command will download reference files and create all indexes
-  - `dekupl run {dekupl_index} {config.yml} {output_dir}`:
-    This command will run the dekupl pipeline